caner404/caner404/README.md

 👋 Hi, I'm Caner Iskenderoglu !
-I'm a software developer and I focus on the topics related to web development.
+I'm a software developer and I focus on topics related to web development.

 ## About Me
 I am a dedicated and enthusiastic Software Developer with a keen interest in web development.
 I am currently expanding my knowledge across various aspects of this field, continuously learning new techniques and technologies to enhance my skills.